Textualize/textual/docs/guide/widgets.md

 This is not the only way we could implement our design with compound widgets.
 So why these three widgets?
-As a rule of thumb a widget should handle one piece of data, which is why we have an independent widget for a bit, a byte, and the decimal value.
+As a rule of thumb, a widget should handle one piece of data, which is why we have an independent widget for a bit, a byte, and the decimal value.

 <div class="excalidraw">
 --8<-- "docs/images/byte02.excalidraw.svg"